Transfers and Terminal Layout at Oslo Airport

 Domestic <-> Domestic

-If you are transferring between two flights within Norway via Oslo, you will find yourself straight into the departure gate area of domestic flights when you exit.
+If you are connecting between two flights within Norway via Oslo, once you exit you will find yourself directly in the departure gate area of domestic flights.

 Your luggage will be transferred automatically.